ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ```
 ![](fmoms.svg)

+As in this case 3 parameters were estimated based on 3 moments (and hence parameters are exactly identified), the resulting match is very close.

 ## Diagnostics

 When the objective function is highly non-linear, it is in general difficult to know if the obtained parameter estimate indeed corresponds to a global minimizer.
 One concern would be that the obtained local optimum is 'too local', i.e. its basin of attraction is too narrow.
-In this case the local optima would be very sensitive.
-To judge the accuracy of the estimated parameter vector, two heuristic methods are available.
+In this case the local optimum would be very sensitive to the respective initial point.
+To judge the accuracy of the estimated parameter vector, two heuristic methods are available in this package.

 First, it is possible to visualize how the objective function depends on varying the parameter estimates one-at-a-time (keeping the other parameters constant), around the best point.